Christmas in the Smokies

 Christmas in the Smokies is an American Christmas film, set in the Great Smoky Mountains.
 It follows a small, struggling family-run farm that needs a "miracle" to survive.

 It aired originally on INSP in 2015.
 It has more recently aired on FOX and streaming platforms.

 Plot

-Shelby Haygood is played by Sarah Lancaster and lives in Tennessee's Smokey Mountains with her parents.
+Shelby Haygood is played by Sarah Lancaster and lives in Tennessee's Smoky Mountains with her parents.
 They have a simple farm life and its all Shelby has ever known.
 At 17, her ex-boyfriend Mason, played by Alan Powell, left her to pursue a career as a country singer.
 Fast forward to the present day, the family's future is threatened when a land grabbing developer has the Haygood farm in his crosshairs.

 Christmas in the Smokies follows the journey of how people come together for their neighbours and community.
 The fight to save the farm ultimately helps Shelby and Mason reconnect, a couple who according to everyone in town were always meant for each other.